Permafrost/TundraTN/README.md

 // runtime.
 //
 // Each $derivatives rule can specify a filter condition, which can either be a service which
-// implements tundra.tn.schema.derivative.filter:specification, or an inline conditional
+// implements tundra.tn.schema.derivative:filter specification, or an inline conditional
 // statement (as supported by Tundra/tundra.condition:evaluate).
 Note that the input pipeline
 // for an inline conditional statement is the same as the input pipeline for a filter service.
 //